kubernetes-client/csharp/README.md

 var client = new Kubernetes(config);
 ```

-Not all auth providers are supported at moment [#91](https://github.com/kubernetes-client/csharp/issues/91#issuecomment-362920478).
+Not all auth providers are supported at the moment [#91](https://github.com/kubernetes-client/csharp/issues/91#issuecomment-362920478).
 You can still connect to a cluster by starting the proxy command:

 ```bash
 $ kubectl proxy